 First off, here is a list of all the consumer cards in Canada that provide the ability to earn Aeroplan points:

-For cards that are not direct Air Canada Aeroplan co-brand cards, namely American Express' Gold, Cobalt, Marriott and Platinum Cards as well as the Best Western card from MBNA the points earned on those cards are not Aeroplan points.
+For cards that are not direct Air Canada Aeroplan co-brand cards, namely American Express' Gold, Cobalt, Marriott and Platinum Cards the points earned on those cards are not Aeroplan points.
 Rather they earn points in separate programs and those programs allow you to convert to Aeroplan.
-In the case of the Cobalt card it has to be a double conversion from Membership Rewards Select to Marriott Bonvoy to Air Canada Aeroplan.
 The remainder of the cards are a direct conversion.
 In the tables below the earn rates displayed take into account any and all conversion ratios to show to amount of Aeroplan points you would earn on these card per dollar spent.

 For Drug Store Purchases all cards will match the All other spend tab except for the American Express Gold Rewards card which earns 2 points per dollar on drug store purchases.

-For Transit/Taxi purchases all cards will match the All other spend tab except for the American Express Cobalt Card as it earns the equivalent of 0.8 Aeroplan points per dollar spent (which can be boosted to ??)
+For Transit/Taxi purchases all cards will match the All other spend tab except for the American Express Cobalt Card as it earns the equivalent of 2 Aeroplan points per dollar spent

 For Marriott purchases all cards will match the Travel tab except the American Express Marriott Bonvoy Card as it will earn 1.67 Aeroplan Points per dollar spent.

-You'll see in the tabs above we show that the earn rate on the American Express Cobalt Card can be boosted.
-Here's why.
-In the earn rates we take the Cobalt earn rate (1, 2 or 5 points per dollar) and multiply that rate by 1.2 to get the card's conversion ratio to Marriott points (5:6) and then divide by 3 to get the Aeroplan Miles you would earn when you convert those Marriott points to Aeroplan.
 The boost comes in when you convert Marriott Bonvoy points at the magic spot which is 60,000 points.
 At that level and every 60,000 points after they will throw in an additional 5,000 miles.
-This means 60,000 points actually translates to 25,000 Aeroplan Miles, a 25% boost hence you get The Cobalt Boost.
-For the Marriott Bonvoy American Express Card it is more simple, the boost is simply that 25% increase!
+This means 60,000 points actually translates to 25,000 Aeroplan Miles, a 25% boost hence you get the Marriott boost!

 It was fun to put together this piece again after so many years!
 Yes it is different from version 1.0 in that we don't look at a cumulative spend model but I do feel this new format should give you enough guidance simply based on your own spending habits.
-Back when version 1.0 came out the best card for earning Aeroplan Miles (it was still miles at that time) was the American Express Gold Rewards Card and time hasn't changed too much, it is still one of the strongest earning cards for Aeroplan.
-It takes or ties for top spot in three of the spend categories (plus drug stores) and fares well in all the rest.
-I would say that the Gold Rewards Card along with its bigger brother the Platinum Card and the American Express Aeroplan Reserve cards are the best cards for earning Aeroplan points.
-In general you see Amex cards topping almost every category which holds true to the brand's reputation of being some of the most rewarding.
+Back when version 1.0 came out the best card for earning Aeroplan Miles (it was still miles at that time) was the American Express Gold Rewards Card and now we have the card's younger sibling The American Express Cobalt Card taking the crown.
+Outside of the Cobalt Card I would say that the Gold Rewards Card along with its bigger brother the Platinum Card and the American Express Aeroplan Reserve cards are the best cards for earning Aeroplan points.
+In general you see Amex cards topping almost every category which holds true to the brand's reputation of being some of the most rewarding cards.
 The trade off is lower acceptance rates when compared to Visa and Mastercard so ideally if you are only about earning Aeroplan points your best bet is to have one of the Amex cards and then a TD or CIBC Aeroplan Visa card in your wallet.
 And what about Mastercard?
-Might as well get the Best Western card as well even though it earns very little Aeroplan points but if you shop at Costco you know they only take Mastercard and the only MC to earn Aeroplan points is the MBNA Best Western Rewards Mastercard.
+Well now that the Best Western card was discontinued for new applications there are no options to Aeroplan points with a Mastercard (Unless you still hold onto that BW card!)

 I also recommend checking out The New Air Canada Aeroplan Program All the resources you need to learn more about the new program.